kwcooper/kwcooper.github.io/notebook/tech/python.md

 Will run the file in terminal similar to IDLE
 TODO: port this directly to sublime in some crazy way...
 `exec(open("filename.py").read())`
+Similarly, you can run python in an interactive shell, simply by calling:
+`python -i filename.py`

 To find python path information